mnemonic-no/act/README.md

 This repository contains documentation on how to install the ACT platform, including platform, frontend, datamodel and tools for feeding the platform with structure data.

-The guide assumes you are running CentOS 7.x, but othe linux distributions will most likely be supported if they have all the necessary requirements.
+The guide assumes you are running CentOS 7.x, but other linux distributions will most likely be supported if they have all the necessary requirements.

 <!--- ## Architecture -->